Sequim Rare Plants, Sequim, WA 98382

 • Growth habit: trailing and spreading

-• How to propagate: from seed or by cuttings -- numerous seedlings will sprout around a plant that can be removed and replanted elsewhere
+• How to propagate: from seed or by cuttings

 • Leaf type: round, slightly lobed leaves with a covering of thin hairs